DerekPascarella/xStation-Image-Renamer/README.md

 Pointing this utility as an xStation-formatted SD card will automatically perform all of the file renaming, as well as CUE modification.
 The only pre-requisite is reaming each game's folder to what which should be displayed in xStation's menu.

+Please do not run this program against a copy of your daily-use xStation SD card.
+Instead, use a copy or backup.

 ## Current Version
 xStation Image Renamer is currently at version [1.0](https://github.com/DerekPascarella/xStation-Image-Renamer/raw/main/xstation_renamer.exe).